jackknife27/learngit/readme.txt

-git is a version control sysytem. git is free software.
+git is a distrbiuted version control sysytem. git is free software.